 Parikia itself has a lot to offer, wonder round the labyrinthine little streets of the old town lined with bougainvillea, you will find shops and bars and the remains of a Frankish castle.
 Also worth visiting is The Church (Our Lady) of 100 Doors (Panagia Ekatontapyliani in Greek), one of the oldest and most significant early-Christian monuments in Greece.

-The second largest resort on Paros is the old picturesque Venetian port of Náoussa the little harbor has many traditional fishing boats and is surrounded by restaurants all lit up in the evening it although it can be busy it offers a romantic place to eat.
+The second largest resort on the island is the old picturesque Venetian port of Náoussa the little harbour has many traditional fishing boats and is surrounded by restaurants all lit up in the evening it although it can be busy it offers a romantic place to eat.
 In its winding little streets you will find shops and bars.

 Heritage and Culture

-Paros also has some beautiful villages in the interior especially Lefkes which was the capital of Paros in the middle ages, it has a mix of architecture both traditional and Venetian, it has an outstanding Byzantine church, also from here you can walk the ancient Byzantine Road, a paved footpath which leads to the village of Prodromos and ends up at the sea.
+It has some very beautiful villages in the interior, especially Lefkes.
+It was the capital of the island in the middle ages, it has a mix of architecture both traditional and Venetian.
+There is an outstanding Byzantine church, where you can walk the ancient Byzantine Road, a paved footpath which leads to the village of Prodromos and ends up at the sea.

-Paros island holiday is suitable for groups of travelers, solo travelers, young and young at heart, couples and families.
+Paros island holiday is suitable for groups of travellers, solo travellers, young and young at heart, couples and families.

 For a Perfect Paros Holiday CONTACT US !